-Marketing this product had more challenges than we anticipated because it was tough to nail down the cove value proposition we wanted to go with.
+Marketing this product had more challenges than anticipated because it was tough to nail down the core value proposition.
 Was it a special inbox?
 A job aggregation platform?
 A job board scraper?
 A recruiting tool?
 Ultimately, we landed on making it an inbox first tool after conducting research within the community and based on our own experiences as developers that get bombarded by recruiter emails all the time.

-Being inbox first gave us a unique ability to pivot the product into various ways and to deliver on our ultimate vision of making the job search inbound, not outbound for the entire industry.
+Being inbox first gave us a unique ability to pivot the product into various ways and to deliver on our ultimate vision of making the job search inbound for job seekers.